dexie-space/blocklist/README.md

 ## Remove an entry (Appeal)

-To remove an entry, delete your DID from `dids/` and create a pull request.
-Please explain why your DID should be removed in the description of the pull request.
+To remove an entry, delete the DID from `dids/` and create a pull request.
+Please explain why the DID should be removed in the description of the pull request.